Santa María de Óvila: Foundation

-The monastery of Santa María de Óvila was founded in 1175 by a grant of land from King Alfonso VIII of Castile to the Cistercian monks of Valbuena Abbey in Valbuena de Duero, Valladolid Province, Castile-Leon, Spain.
+The monastery of Santa María de Óvila was founded in 1175 by a grant of land from King Alfonso VIII of Castile to the Cistercian monks of Valbuena Abbey in Valbuena de Duero, Valladolid Province, Castile-León, Spain.
 In this endeavor, the king was following a general strategy of establishing Catholic institutions on land he had recently won in battle from the Moors of Iberia.
 The Cistercian "white monks" (wearing undyed habits) first chose a site in Murel (now called Carrascosa de Tajo) on the Tagus, but after a few years, had to relocate to more fertile zone a few miles nearer to Trillo, Guadalajara, where a flat hilltop by the river commanded a modest view.

 The construction began in 1181.
 The monastic quarters and the church were built over the following three decades.
 The central cloister was bordered on the north by the church, on the west by a barrel-vaulted great nave, on the east by the sacristy, the priory cell, and the chapter house, and on the south by the kitchen, the pantry and the refectory (dining hall).
 Some of the buildings were given seven-foot-thick (2 m) walls with slit windows, to serve as a refuge in case the Moors returned to the area.
 The church was built in the shape of a Latin cross with a nave divided into four sections, and a sanctuary with three square apses.
 Its presbytery had a central square topped by a pentagon.

 In 1191, the king confirmed the monastery and its surrounding fields as belonging to the Cistercian Order.
 The aged abbot of Santa María de Huerta, bishop Martín de Finojosa (later canonized), consecrated the church in September 1213 and died days later.
 The surrounding area of Murel and Trillo along the Tagus prospered, giving tithes and gifts of land to the monastery.
 The cartulary, Cartulario de Óvila, is preserved at the University of Madrid.

 The first buildings were completed in the Gothic style, including the church.
 The refectory (dining hall) shows an architectural style in transition between earlier Romanesque and contemporary Gothic.
 A fine High Gothic chapter house was built of best quality hard limestone.
 The church was rebuilt sometime before 1650 in a late Gothic style with a prominent vaulted ceiling.
 The cloister was rebuilt around 1617, and is of a simple design with little adornment surrounding a High Renaissance arcade.
 The final phase of building took place around 1650, with a new doorway for the church, completed in late Renaissance and Plateresque style full of detail.
 Because of its prosperity and the multiple expansion projects, Santa María de Óvila exhibited examples of every Spanish religious architectural style used from 1200 to 1600.
 However, even at its height, Óvila remained one of the smallest Cistercian monasteries in the region of Castile.